wp-plugins/wp-booklet/trunk/readme.txt

 e.g.

-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Create your flip books under 'Booklets'.
 4. Use the provided shortcode.